Tax Gas Exports

 56% of all Australian gas is exported without paying a cent in royalties.
 Join us in demanding a 25% export tax on gas revenue.

 You shouldn’t be paying more tax than a massive gas corporation.
-Sign the petition for a 25% export tax on gas to fund cost of living relief.
+Sign the petition for a minimum 25% export tax on gas to fund cost-of-living relief, so that Australia's resources benefit everyone.

 WHY A GAS TAX?